qwerinope/myPyScripts/noordhoffPDFCreator/README.md

 # noordhoff.py

+# THIS PROGRAM IS CURRENTLY BROKEN!!
+I WILL BE FIXING IT SOON

 Creates PDF files from jpgs downloaded from Noordhoff.

 Noordhoff is a dutch company that creates school books.
 They require you to use a terrible javascript infested website to read their books online.
 The pages are individually loaded as a simple jpg.
 Somehow these aren't secured.
 Child's play.